-THE "LIGHT MERIDIAN, ART ON A LINE" HAS BEEN INAUGURATED BY SVEN GATZ, FLEMISH MINISTER FOR CULTURE AT BLANKENBERGE ON JULY 21, 2016
+THE "LIGHT MERIDIAN / MERIDIAN OF ART" HAS BEEN INAUGURATED BY SVEN GATZ, FLEMISH MINISTER FOR CULTURE AT BLANKENBERGE ON JULY 21, 2016

 in the presence of CARL DECALUWÉ, west flanders’ governor, PATRICK DE KLERCK, mayor of Blankenberge#BE, KRIS DECLERCQ, mayor of Roeselare, PHILIP KONINGS, cultural councillor of Blankenberge and DIRK LIEVENS, cultural councillor of Roeselare.

 through any place on earth an imaginary north-south line runs from the north pole to the south pole: a longitude or meridian / simultaneously for all places on the meridian, the sun shines every day a few moments perpendicular to the meridian ( at the 'real’ afternoon ! ).

 this tight straight line could now be visualised by natural and artistic 'in situ’ works: THE LIGHT MERIDIAN / MERIDIAN OF ART

 an info center has been created at roeselare#be by the MUZE'UM L, MUZE'UM OF LIGHT & LANDSCAPE